Robert B. Mellor: Personal life

 Keen on outdoor activities, R. B. Mellor has cycled across most of Europe; in the 1970's with his friend John Jowett he traversed Scotland on foot and also in 1980 co-wrote "The Pennine Way Pub Guide" (with John Jowett and Paul Wilson).
 He has climbed most of the central Pyrenees and in the 80's and 90's was occasional guide ('bergführer') for the Alpine Association (Alpenverein) in the Dolomites and Austrian Eastern Alps.
 Always interested in music, he added support to the Danish Soca music band Tropicats on their 1995 CD "Lets go Bananas".
 He holds an enhanced certificate for working with children and the vulnerable, and can often be found holding careers talks etc. in local schools and colleges.

 Works

-Prof. R. B. Mellor PhD DSc, is the author of over 125 scientific publications in journals, including eleven books, several of which have been translated into other languages.
+Mellor is the author of over 125 scientific publications in journals, including eleven books, several of which have been translated into other languages.
 His impact factor (h-Index) is ~30, putting him into the top percentile (1%) of all researchers worldwide and in the top 20 researchers in computer modelling.
 He is an active consultant with over twelve years of industrial experience, and he lectures at postgraduate level on subjects like 'information systems and econometrics', 'mathematical knowledge management', 'strategic innovation', and 'tech entrepreneurship'.
 He has received many international prizes for his work and ideas, and in 2020, he became a member of the advisor pool to the UK Government Office for Science on post-COVID-19 needs.